ww44ss/ww44ss.github.io/resume/index.md

 ##### Analytics:
 I’ve been a data analyst my entire career.
 As a scientist I developed skills in automating data collection and analysis (primarily in FORTRAN, Basic, and _Pascal_).
 I have analysis experience with Matlab.
 I was a heavy _Mathematica_ user for both symbolic math, numerical analysis, and modeling.
 Currently I develop primarily in R and have passing familiarity with SQL and Python.

-## Experience
+### Experience

 #### Data Science
-Self motivated and self-taught in Data Science and R. Demonstrated ability with projects in NLP, data visualization, geo-int, Kaggle. fraud detection, and more.
+Data Science and R. Demonstrated ability with projects in NLP, data visualization, geographical data, Kaggle. fraud detection, and more.
 JHSU Coursera Data Science Certification.
+Current projects include integration of client CRM and other org data in RapidMiner Studio.

 #### The Green Grid
-Board of Directors
+Board of Directors.
+(The Green Grid is the leading industry group for data center infrastructure efficiency).

 #### Intel Corporation